dapr/proposals/20251028-BRS-workflow-versioning.md

 to accommodate.
 They are intentionally narrow in scope and capability as they're intended to provide a "Band-Aid" style change to an existing workflow that introduces another path in future invocations that differs from the "old code" path.

-In the C# SDK, a method would be introduced to the `WorkflowContext` instance (typically provided to the workflow in a variable called `context`) called `IsPatched`, e.g., `context.IsPatched(string name)`.
+Naming conventions notwithstanding across SDKs, a method would be introduced to the `WorkflowContext` instance (typically provided within the workflow in a variable called `context`) called `IsPatched`, e.g., `context.IsPatched(string name)`.
 The name parameter is used to differentiate patches throughout a versioned type and is distinct to that version of the workflow type.
 In other words, a patch name can be re-used in other workflows and workflow versions without any chance of conflict.
-In that sense, it provides mild documentation capabilities.
+In that sense, it provides some implicit documentation capabilities.

 The return type of a call to `context.IsPatched` is a non-nullable boolean value meaning that it's intended to be used only to provide an `if/else` statement to the workflow code.